 This is the BEST Banana Pudding recipe and bonus: it’s made in 20 minutes!
-Crunchy vanilla wafers are layered with fresh banana slices and creamy pudding.
+Crunchy cookies (vanilla wafers or Chessmen cookies) are layered with fresh banana slices and creamy pudding.

 I am not a fruity dessert person and I am absolutely obsessed with this banana pudding recipe.
 Trevor and I were literally eating this by the spoonfuls out of the pan.
 I’m telling you, it’s THAT good.